JimMoyle/CimDiskImage-PowerShell/Help/Mount-CimDiskImage.md

 ### -MountPath

-Specifies the local folder to which the cim file will be mounted.
+Specifies the local folder to which the Cim Disk Image file will be mounted.
 This folder needs to exist and be empty prior to attempting to mount a cim file to it.

 |  | |
 |---|---|